-Getting rid of Ganoderma is not an easy task, especially since there is still no fungicide that can beat them.
-It leaves farmers of palm trees and other trees of economic value with only one option: mechanical control.
+Getting rid of Ganoderma is not an easy task, especially since there are still no fungicides available that are effective against them.
+Farmers of palm trees and other trees of economic value are left with only one option: mechanical control.

-It is recommended that if invaded by Ganoderma, the affected tree should be uprooted completely.
+It is recommended that any tree affected by Ganoderma rot should be uprooted completely.
 It should then be incinerated or disposed of at a permitted landfill to avoid spreading to uninfected trees.
-The soil where the tree was should also be removed since planting another palm tree there will lead to the same effect.
+The soil where the tree was should also be removed since planting another tree there will lead to another infection.

 Proper management of wood lots is recommended.
-Cut down old tries before they rot and host Ganoderma.
+Cut down old trees before they rot and become hosts to Ganoderma.
 It is also wise to separate palm trees from hardwood trees that can spread Ganoderma.
 Surgical removal is effective when correctly done at the initial stages.

 Interesting facts about Ganoderma

-- Ganoderma may take up to exhibit sleep improvement in its user and up to 4 weeks before fatigue is adequately treated.
+- Ganoderma may take up to 4 weeks to exhibit sleep improvement in its user and it may take even longer before fatigue is adequately treated.
 Don’t expect instant results.

 - It takes 50g of whole mature Ganoderma mushrooms to extract 5g of mushroom powder.

-- No Fungicide has been found for removing Ganoderma.
-It is incurable and deadly to plants.
+- No fungicide has been found to be effective in removing Ganoderma.
+The diseases it causes are incurable and deadly to plants.

 - Benzie IFF, Wachtel-Galor S (2011).
 Ganoderma lucidum (Lingzhi or Reishi): A Medicinal Mushroom.
 In: Herbal Medicine: Biomolecular and Clinical Aspects.
 2nd edition.
 CRC Press/Taylor & Francis, Boca Raton FL.